-The Weizenbaum Panel on Political Participation in Germany is a cooperation between the Weizenbaum Institute for the Networked Society and the Institute for Media and Communication Studies at Freie Universität Berlin.
-Since the first wave in 2019, every year around 1,000 people participate in our telephone survey to answer questions about their social and political engagement, particularly on the Internet.
-Due to the conception as a panel survey, the same people are interviewed over several years.
+The Weizenbaum Panel on Political Participation in Germany is a cooperation between the Weizenbaum Institute and the Freie Universität Berlin.
+Since the first wave in 2019, every year a representative sample of German citizens participate in our telephone survey to answer questions about their social and political engagement, particularly on the Internet.
+Due to the conception as a rolling panel, the same people are interviewed over several years.

 Objective